oussamarouabah/oussamarouabah/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on GraphQl API for E-commerce website.
-- 🌱 I’m currently learning Elixir.
+- 🌱 I’m currently learning Elastic stack and Hasura
-- 👯 I’m looking to collaborate on any react js related projects.
+- 👯 I’m looking to collaborate on any typescript related projects.
+- 🤔 I’m looking for help with getting a job
+- 💬 Ask me about typescript or golang
+- 📫 How to reach me: @email: rouabaho@gmail.com, @twitter: twitter.com/oussamarouabah_
+- ⚡ Fun fact: I love programming specially (Golang, TypeScript)

 <!--